dell/omnia/docs/Troubleshooting/FAQ.md

 **Potential Cause**:
     There are connections missing on the NFS node.
 **Resolution**:
-        Ensure that there are 3 nics being used on the NFS node:
+        Ensure that there are 3 NICs being used on the NFS node:
                 1. For provisioning the OS
                 2. For connecting to the internet (Management purposes)
                 3. For connecting to PowerVault (Data Connection)